 - Focused on the Selling Point

-While creativity is laudable, if your design does not convert to sales, then it is in need of review and possibly re-design.
+While creativity is laudable, if your design does not convert to sales, it needs review and possibly re-design.
 Work through the list of web design strategies below.
 Use these design points as a tool to audit your small business web design.

-They will not only improve your conversions but are also likely to improve or boost your search engine ranking in Google.
+They will not only improve your conversions but will also likely improve or boost your search engine ranking in Google.

 1. Have a Clear Value Proposition

-Your unique selling point or value proposition is what sets your product or service apart from other small business.
+Your unique selling point or value proposition is what sets your product or service apart from other small businesses.

-Competition in small business online is tough, and you need to be able to articulate exactly what it is that your product or service can achieve for clients and customers.
+Competition in small business online is tough, and you need to articulate exactly what your product or service can achieve for clients and customers.

 Take FedEx as one example.
-Their slogan, when it absolutely, positively, have to be there overnight is a classic example of unique selling point.
+Their slogan, when it absolutely, positively has to be there overnight, is a classic example of a unique selling point.